Apologies, but no results were found.

 UBC Okanagan Killam Teaching Prize, 2018

-Chemical Institute of Canada Chemistry Education Award, 2019
+Chemical Institute of Canada Award for Chemistry Education, 2019

 British Columbia Teaching & Learning Council West Coast Teaching Excellence Award, 2023